• Skip to primary navigation

 • good pinch salt fleur de sel, Maldon or Celtic sea salt

-• 1 tablespoon candied fruits mixture of sliced ginger, orange etc.
+• 1 tablespoon candied fruits (sliced ginger, orange) Optional for DECOR

 Instructions

 Boil the water, honey, sugar and whole spices together in a saucepan until the liquids dissolve.
-Turn off the heat and leave to infuse for 5 minutes with the spices.
+Once all dissolved, melt in the butter.
+Turn off the heat and leave the spices to infuse for 5 minutes.
 Remove the cloves and star anise to decorate the loaf at the end.

-• In a bowl, stir together the rye flour, bicarbonate of soda, salt and ground spices.
+• In a bowl, stir together the rye flour, baking powder, salt and ground spices.
 Gradually add the warm honey mixture and whisk or stir until the mixture is smooth.
 The result will be a batter that is quite liquid.

 • Pour the batter into the loaf tin, ¾ to the top.
-Bake in the oven for about 40 minutes or until dark brown.
+Bake for 40-50 minutes, until dark brown.
+The loaf should feel firm and springy in the centre; a skewer should come out clean or with a few moist crumbs.

 • Leave in the tin for about 10 minutes to cool slightly before turning out on to a wire tray.
 Decorate with candied fruits and the leftover star anise.